Lessons in Hebrews

 Chapter 9

-Christ, an high priest of good things to come, not made with hands, but by his own blood, the blood of Christ, who through the eternal Spirit is the mediator of the new testament.
+Christ, an high priest of good things to come, not made with hands, but by his own blood, the blood of Christ, who through the eternal Spirit is the mediator (testator) of the new testament.

 Christ put away sin by the sacrifice of himself.
 A more excellent sacrifice.
+Christ was once offered to bear the sins of many. v28

 Chapter 10

 Therefore, draw near to God with a true (repenting) heart in full assurance of faith in Jesus Christ.
+Stay confident and be patient for the promised reward or resurrection rapture and it will surely come.

 Chapter 11

 Faith is the substance of things hoped for, the evidence of things not seen.
+Through faith, we know that Jesus is the creator of all things and that evolution is not correct. v3

 v 9-10 Abraham had faith in God’s promise and a desire to live in a city founded and built by God - a heavenly city (v16)